ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Results

 \subsection{Controllable Video Generation}

 Our pose space provides a simple interface for generating keyframes that can steer a video diffusion model.
 We select keyframes along a pose-space traversal (or between edits), render the corresponding mesh+skeleton proxy, and supply these as conditioning frames, see \Cref{fig:teaser}.
 This enables controllable, semantically aligned video generation: the video model is free to synthesize appearance and texture, while the pose sequence provides precise 3D control.
-We provide further examples of controllable video generation in our supplementary material.
+See supplementary material for more examples.